collabdotcloud/docs.collab.cloud/docs/admin/admin-latest-changes.md

 ###### Changed

 - User exports process changed to accommodate last logins
+- Subscription IDs in user export replaced with subscription names
 - Improvements to table styling within the app

 ---